 I discuss improving site performance and loading times extensively in this blog, both in general and specifically for WordPress sites.
 I won’t go into detail on this topic in the current post, but improving site speed leads to a better browsing experience and is ultimately a significant aspect.

-This is also why Google attributes importance to site loading times in your site’s ranking, albeit indirectly and to a minimal extent.
+This is also why Google attributes importance to site loading times in your site’s ranking.
+Since 2021, Core Web Vitals (LCP, INP, and CLS) are the specific metrics Google uses to measure page experience.
 Furthermore, aside from improving site speed, it also has a positive impact on crawl budget assigned by Google to your site.

 13. Optimize Category Pages